As an Amazon Affiliate, We Earn From Qualifying Sales. Read Full Disclosure Here

 Next, you’ll need to thin out the foliage on the tree.
 This will help improve air circulation and allow more sunlight to reach the inner parts of the tree.
 To do this, simply prune away any crowded or damaged leaves.

 Ultimately, you’ll need to shape the tree by pruning away any misshapen or unwanted growth.
 When shaping a cedar tree, it’s important to maintain a natural look; avoid shearing off all of the branch tips, as this can create a “stubbed” appearance.
 Instead, focus on removing individual branches or small groups of branches to create a more pleasing shape.

 With these tips in mind, pruning your overgrown cedar should be a breeze!

 Can You Cut The Bottom Branches Of A Cedar Tree?

 Cedar trees are a popular choice for landscaping because of their attractive, evergreen foliage.
 However, cedar trees can become overgrown and require pruning to maintain their shape and size.
 You may be wondering if you can cut the bottom branches of a cedar tree without harming the tree.
 The answer is yes, you can safely prune the bottom branches of a cedar tree.
 Just be sure to use sharp, clean pruning shears and make clean cuts at a 45-degree angle.

 Pruning a cedar tree is an important part of its care.
 By pruning the tree, you can encourage new growth and keep it healthy.
-With the proper tools and techniques, you can easily prune your cedar tree.
+You can easily prune your cedar tree with the proper tools and techniques.
 Be sure to follow these tips on how to prune a cedar tree so that you can keep your tree healthy and looking great.